-- A. When a student is suspended pending recommendation for exclusion or expulsion, the building principal shall immediately notify the associate superintendent and the superintendent or designee to review the alleged misconduct and all relevant matters.
-Following this review, a final determination of a recommendation for exclusion or expulsion to the Board of Education will be made by the superintendent or designee in consultation with the associate superintendent.
-The building principal shall hold a conference with the parents/guardians and the student to discuss the reasons for the suspension and proposed recommendation for exclusion or expulsion. - B. If, after investigation and review, it is determined that exclusion or expulsion should be recommended to the Board of Education, the building principal, with assistance from the associate superintendent and legal counsel, shall prepare appropriate notice.
-The associate superintendent shall consult with the secretary of the Board of Education to arrange a time for the hearing.
+- A. When a student is suspended pending recommendation for exclusion or expulsion, the building principal shall immediately notify the director of elementary or secondary education and the superintendent or designee to review the alleged misconduct and all relevant matters.
+Following this review, a final determination of a recommendation for exclusion or expulsion to the Board of Education will be made by the superintendent or designee in consultation with the director.
+The building principal shall hold a conference with the parents/guardians and the student to discuss the reasons for the suspension and proposed recommendation for exclusion. - B. If, after investigation and review, it is determined that exclusion or expulsion should be recommended to the Board of Education, the building principal, with assistance from the director of elementary or secondary education and legal counsel, shall prepare appropriate notice.
+The director of elementary or secondary education shall consult with the secretary of the Board of Education to arrange a time for the hearing.
 The notice of hearing on the recommended exclusion or expulsion shall state the reasons for the recommendation and shall have attached thereto documents that describe the alleged incidents that have precipitated the recommendation.
-There shall be included a direct citation of the section of the discipline policy, Board policy, and/or state statute that has been violated.
-The notice shall state the time and place of the hearing.
+There shall be included a direct citation of the section of the hearing.

-- C. Notice of the recommendation to the board for exclusion/expulsion shall be served upon the parents/guardians by the associate superintendent.
+- C. Notice of the recommendation to the board for exclusion/expulsion shall be served upon the parents/guardians by the Director of Elementary or Secondary Education.
 The notice shall be sent by registered mail to the last known local address of the parents/guardians. - D. At the same time the notice and supporting documents are delivered to the student and his/her parents/guardians, copies shall be delivered to the superintendent or designee, legal counsel, and the secretary of the Board of Education.